On this page:

 - Students must observe all deadlines and procedures for registering and withdrawing from college courses to avoid additional costs.

-- Students pay for parking at the university.
+- Fees for parking at the university are waived for CCP students.

 College Credit Plus (CCP) has benefits: